mehwaffle10/Waffle_Balance/README.md

 - Spawn chickens on the same team as the chicken that laid them
 - Will not spawn a chicken when hatching if there is already 4 chickens within 10 blocks
 	- Ignores chickens that are attached or in inventory
+- Will not spawn a chicken if there is not enough space
+- Will no longer clip chickens out of walls

 ### Chickens
 - Are bought directly from the quarters for 50 coins